Grievances

 What happens when I file a grievance?

-- Within 15 business days after we get your letter or phone call, we will send you a letter saying what we found and how we fixed it.
-Or, we will let you know that we need more time.
+- We will send you a letter.
+This letter will say what we found and how we fixed it.
+Or it will let you know that we need more time.
 You will get a letter from us after we finish the review.

 - We will work with you or your personal representative to try to find a solution that works best for you.